agda/agda/doc/user-manual/language/cubical.lagda.rst

   J P d p = transport (λ i → P (p i) (λ j → p (i ∧ j))) d

-One subtle difference between this and the propositional equality type of Agda is that the computation rule does not hold definitionally.
-If the eliminator is defined using pattern-matching as in the standard library this holds, however as transport in a constant family is only the identity function up to a path we have to prove the computation rule up to a path:
+One subtle difference between this and the propositional equality type of Agda is that the computation rule for ``J`` does not hold definitionally.
+If ``J`` is defined using pattern-matching as in the standard library then this holds, however as the path types are not inductively defined this does not hold for the above definition of ``J``.
+In particular, transport in a constant family is only the identity function up to a path from which we can prove the computation rule up to a path:

 .. code-block:: agda